-This general respect of Dave Ramsey, combined with extensive financial services background and mutual funds expertise, makes me qualified to provide some insight into the best and worst of Dave's investment advice (although he's not licensed to sell securities and does not technically call it "advice").
+This general respect of Dave Ramsey, combined with extensive financial services background and mutual funds expertise, makes me qualified to provide some insight into the best and worst of Dave's investment advice (although he does not technically call it "advice").

 What Dave Ramsey Gets Right

 Ramsey, the investment advice and financial planning guru, gives his radio show listeners and book readers sage financial planning advice in many ways, but he gives some poor advice on mutual funds.
 Dave's best value to his audience is that his message is simple, easy to understand, and often entertaining.
 He also focuses on the psychology of money; Dave knows that an investor's worst enemy is often himself.

 In my experience, I know that if goals are not attainable and easy to understand, people fail early or they don't even make an attempt to reach a goal.
 This is true with financial goals, diets, exercise programs, and just about anything that requires motivation, time, and patience.

 Ignorance and the failure to act are often more dangerous behaviors in personal finance than applying less-than-ideal investment philosophies.
 Therefore, Dave's simple delivery and his "baby steps" to financial freedom are effective in pointing people in the right general direction, as opposed to much of the complexity and noise in other parts of the financial services universe.

 However, with regard to mutual funds specifically, Dave Ramsey's investment philosophies border on the dangerous.
 Mutual fund investors can get some good tips from his talk radio show, but they are wise to understand the difference between entertainment and sound investment practices.